-And well, I think much of it is hooey--but that's not all bad, because sometimes you need to read things you disagree with in order to discover what you really believe.
+And well, I think much of it is hooey – but that's not all bad, because sometimes you need to read things you disagree with in order to discover what you really believe.
 I’ll grant that the basic premise of the book makes good sense.
-Here’s the gist:
+Here’s the gist of the Agreements:

 - Be impeccable with your word (don't gossip, don't lie, don't use words to hurt other people, don't denigrate yourself)

-- Don't take anything personally (realize you're valuable no matter what other people say or do, don't let their rash judgments affect your self-perception)
+- Don't take anything personally (realize you're valuable no matter what other people say or do, don't let others' rash judgments affect your self-perception)